nihalshx/JobShell/DEPLOY_INSTRUCTIONS.md

 ## Step 4: Enable GitHub Pages (Optional)

+**Important**: You need to enable Pages manually in your repository settings.

-1. Go to repository "Settings"
+1. Go to your repository on GitHub
+2. Click "Settings" tab (top of repository page)
-2. Scroll to "Pages" section
+3. Scroll down to "Pages" section (left sidebar under "Code and automation")
-3. Source: "GitHub Actions"
+4. Under "Source", select "GitHub Actions"
+5. Click "Save"
-4. Your documentation will be available at: `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME`
+6. Your documentation will be available at: `https://YOUR_USERNAME.github.io/JobShell`

+**Note**: It may take a few minutes for your site to be published after enabling Pages.

 ## Step 5: Deploy to Cloud Platform